wuxinge/power-bi-project/README.md

 # power-bi-project

-This project is for putting my Power BI skills to work.
+This project is initiated from a course on Udemy named [_Microsoft Power BI Desktop for Business Intelligence (2023)_](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/).
+I decided to work on this project because I want to get my hands dirty and put my Power BI skills to work.
-I worked with data from Maven Market, a multi-national grocery chain with locations in Canada, Mexico, and the United States.
+The dataset is from Maven Market, a multi-national grocery chain with locations in Canada, Mexico, and the United States.

-In this project, I worked through the entire business intelligence workflow, including:
+<br>In this project, I worked through the entire business intelligence workflow, including:
   1. [Connecting and shaping the data](https://github.com/wuxinge/power-bi-project/tree/7951ba8b08ebd53cc6110cbf56d89e5a60e0a86c/Connecting%20and%20shaping%20the%20data)
   2. Building a relational model
   3. Adding calculated fields with Data Analysis Expressions (DAX)